History of Ontario: Transportation

 The rapid spread of automobiles after 1910 and the building of roads, especially after 1920, opened up opportunities in remote rural areas to travel to the towns and cities for shopping and services.
 City people moved outward to suburbs.
 By the 1920s it was common for city folk to have a vacation cottage in remote lake areas.
 A stretch of the Queen Elizabeth Way ("QEW") opened in 1939, becoming one of world's first controlled-access highways.
 The trend of city dwellers opening vacation cottages surged after 1945.
 It brought new money into remote areas, while also bringing negative environmental impacts and occasional conflict between cottagers and the permanent residents.

+21st century Ontario

+From the late 20th century to the early 21st century, Ontario received the largest number of immigrants in its history.
+Many of these immigrants came to concentrate themselves in Toronto and Brampton.
+From 2020 to 2021, Ontario's government and population dealt with the COVID-19 pandemic.